 Microsoft's strategy is to have a new version of its Analysis server and Reporting server every 2 to 3 years.
-Of course you don't want to upgrade every time a new version is brought to market, but probably some point in time you will need to.
-It could be that the new version has a functionality you need in your environment, or that the old version won't be supported by Microsoft any more.
+Of course you don't want to upgrade every time a new version is brought to market, but you will probably need to at some point in time.
+It could be that the new version has a functionality you need in your environment, or that the old version won't be supported by Microsoft anymore.

-When upgrading an existing application a lot of aspects need to be taken in consideration.
+When upgrading an existing application a lot of aspects need to be taken into consideration.

 - Requirements need to be determined

 - Existing solution needs to be mapped